Pirates Voyage Dinner and Show

-Pirates Voyage Dinner and Show is a dinner theater located in Myrtle Beach, South Carolina and Pigeon Forge, Tennessee.
+Pirates Voyage Dinner and Show is a dinner theater located in Myrtle Beach, South Carolina, Pigeon Forge, Tennessee, and Panama City Beach, Florida.
 Pirates Voyage is owned by entertainer Dolly Parton and managed by World Choice Investments LLC, a joint venture between The Dollywood Company, Fred Hardwick, and Herschend.

 On September 22, 2010, Parton announced the Myrtle Beach theater would close for refurbishment after 18 years service as the Dixie Stampede show for conversion to a pirate themed show.
 The new show features Blackbeard, a pirate with a history along the North and South Carolina coasts.
 Upgrades to the theater included installation of a 15 foot deep, 750000 USgal pool, theatrical lighting and rigging for acrobats.
 During November and December, the show includes Christmas elements.
-In December 2023, Parton announced that Pirates Voyage would be opening a third location in Panama City Beach, Florida the new location is expected to break ground in 2024 and is slated to open in the spring of 2025.
+In December 2023, Parton announced that Pirates Voyage would be opening a third location in Panama City Beach, Florida, which broke ground in 2024 and opened June 6, 2025.